maxfragg/ForGeOSI/README.md

 * _lib/param.py_
   Types for typesave parameters

-Feel free to extend, i will accept pull requests on a resonable base.
+Feel free to extend, I will accept pull requests on a reasonable base, especially additions to support a wider range of guest systems are welcome.

 ##Testing
 There are testcases to be found __test/__, but they are not portable and will need fixing to run on other systems.
 The tests further depend of following tools:
 * bash
 * Python 3
-* The Sleuth Kit ver 4.1 or highter, including fiwalk
+* The Sleuth Kit ver 4.1 or higher, including fiwalk
 * idifference

 ###Issues